denvyugo/shoppinglist/Readme.md

 `shoppinglist.py -g "good1" "good2"`

-Where a good1, good2 are names of good what you going to buy.
+There a good1, good2 are names of good what you going to buy.

+Use help:
+`shoppinglist.py -h`

+    usage: shoppinglist.py [-h] [-u] [-b] [-g [GOODS [GOODS ...]]] [-q QUANTILE]

+    An utility for working with shopping list

+    optional arguments:
+    -h, --help            show this help message and exit -u, --update          update data file from upload from shopping list -b, --buyings         show buyings from shopping list -g [GOODS [GOODS ...]], --goods [GOODS [GOODS ...]] shopping list of goods thrue whitespace
+    -q QUANTILE, --quantile QUANTILE
+                        quantile factor (float) for probability of maximum price of good